Cooperative Experience Manager

 - 4. Familiarity with the special issues faced by, and the resources available to, students with a wide range of disabilities.

-- 5. At least four years of management and supervisory experience, including multiple professional staff and, preferably, also student employees.
+- 5. At least four years of upper-level management and supervisory experience, including multiple, full-time professional staff and, preferably, also student employees.

 - 1. Previous experience living or working in a democratic, member controlled, and/or cooperative environment.